An Unfinished Life

 chest-67592_1280image by Wikilmages Courtesy of Pixabay

 When I was attending the university, I stopped into a small deli and bought a custard.
 It was in a display case that was not refrigerated.
 I didn’t know much about food and so I bought it and ate it.
 That evening I became sick, very, very sick.
 For a few days, I wondered, “What are they going to do with the body?”
-Would my dad want it shipped to the States and bury it in the family plot or would I be buried in Milan close to other family members?
-A few days later, I recovered and the food poisoning was behind me.
+Would my dad want it shipped to the States and buried in the family plot, or would I be buried in Milan close to other family members?
+A few days later, I recovered, and the food poisoning was behind me.

 But what if they are wrong?
-What if there is a great God in the universe and they will have to answer one day for the life they led and the beliefs they cherished?
+What if there is a great God in the universe, and they will have to answer one day for the life they led and the beliefs they cherished?
 What then?
-Well, then it will be too late to make another decision and backtrack and recheck their logic.
+Well, then it will be too late to make another decision, backtrack and recheck their logic.

 * In physics, the fourth dimension is time.